Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/01-Portfolio-Part-1-Structure.md

-# FEW 1.1 - Semantic Markup
+# WEB 1.0 - Semantic Markup

 ## Description

 Use Semantic markup to create a portfolio for yourself.
 Eventually you will style and publish your portfolio.
-In this assignment you will create the general content of the poartfolio and mark it up semantically.
+In this assignment you will create the general content of the portfolio and mark it up semantically.

 ### Why this assignment?